By: Team T09-1 Since: Feb 2019 Licence: MIT

 add name/Skills code/GEH1074T credits/4 sem/1 sem/2 coreq/GEH1074 tag/GEM tag/economics

-as a corequisite, to the module list.
-The module added has the tagsGEM
+Adds a module namedSkillswith module codeGEH1074T, which is assigned4modular credits and has module codeGEH1074as a corequisite, to the module list.
+The module added has the tagsGEMandeconomicsas well.

 4.2.2.
 Editing modules : edit